 - The tenure-track faculty member should initiate the request by discussing the request with his/her Chair.
 The Chair's support is necessary to continue with the Tenure Delay Request process.
-The faculty member then logs in to the Tenure Delay website and indicates on the Submission Form that he or she seeks a tenure delay due to personal or professional circumstances.
+The faculty member then logs in to the Tenure Delay website and indicates on the Submission Form the reason for the tenure delay (parenting, personal personal or professional circumstances, COVID-19).

 - To approve the request, the Chair logs in to the Tenure Delay website, indicates his or her support of the request, and provides detail and documentation as necessary.

 - The Dean must also approve the request, by logging in to the Tenure Delay website, indicating approval, and providing detail and documentation as necessary.
 Note that along with their approvals, both Chair and Dean should indicate their strong support of the candidate's request for a tenure delay, including additional detail and documentation as appropriate or necessary.